 But before we get stuck into the whats and wheres, here are a few points to keep in mind:

 - Waste collection days often change over the festive period, as do reuse and recycling centre opening hours.
 Remember to check with your local borough for any amendments.
+Currently, many councils are also struggling with staff shortages due to Covid-19 and isolation periods, so schedules may be altered at the last minute.

 - It may sound obvious, but councils only accept the tree, the whole tree and nothing but the tree (and only real trees — artificial trees should go to the tip).
 That means removing any pots, soil or decorations beforehand.